 Executive Committee of the Foundation Council

 The Executive Committee prepares the agenda of the Foundation Council and directly supervises the activities of the National Research Council and the Administrative Offices.
-It elects the members of the Research Council and – together with the president of the Research Council – the Executive Man-agement of the Administrative Offices.
+It elects the members of the Research Council and – together with the president of the Research Council – the Executive Management of the Administrative Offices.
 The Executive Committee also approves the service level agreement with the Swiss government.

-Jürg Stahl (President); Prof Maria Schönbächler (Vice President); Prof Horst Biedermann, Prof Har-ald Brune (from 21.1.2021), Prof Daniel Candinas, Prof Denis Duboule, Prof Katharina Fromm, Dr Gregor Haefliger, Dr Anja Isabella König (from 1.2.2021), Prof Franciska Krings, Ulrich Jakob Looser (until 31.1.2021), Prof Jean-Marc Piveteau (from 1.10.2021), Prof Torsten Schwede, Prof Dominique Soldati-Favre, Dr Luciana Vaccaro (until 30.9.2021), Prof Stefanie Walter, Prof Sabine Werner.
+Jürg Stahl (President); Prof Maria Schönbächler (Vice President); Members: Prof Horst Biedermann, Prof Harald Brune, Prof Daniel Candinas, Prof Denis Duboule, Prof Katharina Fromm, Dr Gregor Haefliger, Dr Anja Isabella König, Prof Franciska Krings, Prof Jean-Marc Piveteau, Prof Torsten Schwede, Prof Dominique Soldati-Favre, Prof Chr.
+Pirinoli, Prof Stefanie Walter, Prof Sabine Werner.

 T+R AG, Gümligen BE.